libgdx/libgdx.github.io/wiki/input/vibrator.md

 ---
 title: Vibrator
 ---
-While not strictly an input device, it nevertheless is a kind of a peripheral.
+While not strictly an input device, it nevertheless is a kind of peripheral.
 We felt it belonged in the input model.

 The vibrator allows you to vibrate the user's mobile device.
 This can be used to provide feedback to the user in addition to or instead of sound effects.